hightechu/hightechu-academy-project-fantasticblackberry/project.md

 ## Project Mini Pitch

-This is a platform where
+This is a platform where users can post different social gatherings, such as barbecues, or parties.
+The app will show the user different events based off of their location

 Example - This colour picker will revolutionaize the way colours are picked for the web.